RohanKapurDEV/bprocs/README.md

 This repo houses a CLI tool for pulling aggregated trade data from binance spot markets and resampling them into both time-discretized and quote-discretized OHLCV charts.
 It also has a minimal web UI that is able to load in dataset files made by the cli, for visualization purposes.
 It supports visualing both timebars and quotebars.

+I mostly use python for scripting/data wrangling, so dont expect any kind clean code principles being followed here

 ### Install

 Assuming you have a local python installation: